 Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-Robert A. Watts (2) \$10,000 N/A N/A

-Alvin W. Jackson (2) \$10,000 N/A N/A

-Roderick J. Webster \$20,000 N/A N/A
+Roderick J. Webster Nil N/A N/A

-Gordon J. Fretwell \$20,000 N/A N/A
+Gordon J. Fretwell Nil N/A N/A

-Colin Kinley \$20,000 N/A N/A
+Colin Kinley Nil N/A N/A

-Michael Haworth(3) \$20,000 N/A N/A
+Michael Haworth Nil N/A N/A

-- (1) The amounts above disclose the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date by determining the difference between the market price of the shares and the exercise price of the options. - (2) Messrs.
-Watts and Jackson resigned as directors of the Company on February 5, 2016. - (3) Mr. Haworth is a related party due to his relationship with Greenstone Plc.
+The amounts above disclose the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date by determining the difference between the market price of the shares and the exercise price of the options.